After Decades, Fiat Returns To U.S. Auto Market

 NPR's Nina Gregory reports from the Los Angeles Auto Show.

-Ms. REBECCA LINDLAND (Analyst, IHS Automotive): If Americans are not receptive to this product, then it puts at risk the idea that maybe they're not going to be receptive to Fiat-engineered Chryslers and Dodges.
+REBECCA LINDLAND: If Americans are not receptive to this product, then it puts at risk the idea that maybe they're not going to be receptive to Fiat-engineered Chryslers and Dodges.
 It has to do well because it is the foundation of the Fiat-Chrysler merger.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.